 BIOGRAPHY

 Self-taught artist Charlie Robb is known for his vibrant abstract expressionist paintings that distort and challenge perceptions of colour and space.
-Born in 1995 in Preston, Lancashire, Robb grew up in the North West of England, before attending Cambridge University where he graduated a BA in Classics, 2016.
+Born in 1995 in Preston, Lancashire, Robb grew up in Preston, Lancashire, before attending Cambridge University where he graduated a BA in Classics, 2016.
 Robb now lives and works in London.

 Through accomplished draughtsmanship, Charlie Robb interplays layers of saturated colour to capture a hidden depth that provokes our imagination, creating an exciting and endlessly fascinating visual experience.
 These paintings display a truly accomplished palette, exuding atmosphere through charged flashes that harmonise with soft mists of fluid impasto texture.